core-wg/resource-directory/draft-ietf-core-resource-directory.md

 IANA is asked to enter four new items into the Service Names and Transport Protocol Port Number Registry:

 * Service name: "core-rd",  Protocol: "udp", Description: "Resource Directory accessed using CoAP"
-* Service name "core-rd-dtls", Protocol: "udp", Description: "Resource Directory accedded using CoAP over DTLS"
+* Service name "core-rd-dtls", Protocol: "udp", Description: "Resource Directory accessed using CoAP over DTLS"
 * Service name: "core-rd",  Protocol: "tcp", Description: "Resource Directory accessed using CoAP over TCP"
-* Service name "core-rd-tls", Protocol: "tcp", Description: "Resource Directory accedded using CoAP over TLS"
+* Service name "core-rd-tls", Protocol: "tcp", Description: "Resource Directory accessed using CoAP over TLS"

 All in common have this document as their reference.